 This depends on whether the course that is currently first in your child's UAC preferences is their dream course.
-Students may underestimate what ATAR score they think they'll receive and placed a course with a more reasonable ATAR cut-off as their first preference.
+Students may underestimate what ATAR they think they'll receive and place a course with a more reasonable ATAR as their first preference.
 If that ideal course is now within reach, by all means put it first.
-At the University of Sydney, most of our courses have a fixed ATAR to provide transparency and support students in making an informed decision.
-This means if your child has achieved the required fixed ATAR, placing this couse as their first preference via UAC will guarantee them an offer for that course with us.
+At the University of Sydney, most of our courses have a guaranteed ATAR to provide transparency and support students in making an informed decision.
+This means if your child has achieved the guaranteed ATAR, placing this couse as their first preference via UAC will guarantee them an offer for that course with us.

 On the other hand, students may feel the pressure of "wasting their ATAR" if they don't put a higher course as their first preference.
-Don't forget, the ATAR listed for a course simply represents the lowest ATAR needed to receive an offer into that course, and is indicative of demand for a course, not whether it is personally the best option for your child.
+Don't forget, the ATAR listed for a course simply represents the lowest ATAR needed to receive an offer into that course, and is indicative of demand, not whether it is personally the best option for your child.
 Staying true to their passions is what's important.

 If your child has achieved an ATAR of 98+ they may also consider courses available via the Dalyell Scholars stream.
 This stream offers a range of enrichment opportunities for high-achieving students throughout their time at the University of Sydney.
 For more information visit the Dalyell Scholars stream webpage.

 The important thing to remember here is that a lower ATAR just means the pathway to your child's dream course might be a little different, and that's completely OK.
 Many students are in this position, and there are always options.

-The first step is to seek advice on whether there are any alternative pathways options available to your child given their circumstances.
+The first step is to seek advice on whether there are any admissions pathways options available to your child given their circumstances.

 The next step is to explore course options similar to their ideal course.
 Here, our courses with a guaranteed ATAR are a useful starting point because they indicate tangible options available to your child based on their ATAR.